aghilesbn/MPI-Programs/README.md

 See the README file inside each program folder for specific instructions.

 ## Author
-**Hadbi Aghiles** – This program is part of my OpenMP educational projects demonstrating the race condition problem.
+**Hadbi Aghiles** – This program is part of my OpenMPI educational projects demonstrating the race condition problem.